rossingram/Spark-DGX-Benchmark/README.md

 This assumes:

 * Your DGX Spark is already set up and updated
-* You can SSH into the machine or access it through NVIDIA System UI / LaunchPad
+* You can SSH into the machine or access it through NVIDIA Sync
 * Docker is already working (it is by default on Spark)

 ---